panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ### 2.1 Examples of synchronous callbacks

-A lot of methods of native JavaScript types use synchornous callbacks.
+A lot of methods of native JavaScript types use synchronous callbacks.

 The most used ones are the [array methods](/operations-on-arrays-javascript/) like `array.map(callback)`, `array.forEach(callback)`, `array.find(callback)`, `array.filter(callback)`, `array.reduce(callback, init)`: